Prag8855/aab/content/guides/pension-payments-refund.md

     reviews/pension-payments-refund/christian-haas.md
 ---

-When you work in Germany, {{RENTENVERSICHERUNG_EMPLOYEE_CONTRIBUTION}}% of your income goes into your [public pension](/glossary/gesetzliche%20Rentenversicherung).
+When you work in Germany, {{RV_EMPLOYEE_CONTRIBUTION}}% of your income goes into your [public pension](/glossary/gesetzliche%20Rentenversicherung).
 If you leave Germany, you can get those pension payments back.
 You can get thousands of euros back.

 This guide explains when you can get a pension refund, and how to apply for it.